Aviah/one-click-django-polls-tutorial/tutorial_part1.md

 The app files:

 	you@dev-machine: ls polls

-These are the files and directories django just created  (based on the default app template):

 	admin.py  __init__.py  migrations  models.py  tests.py  views.py

+These are the files and directories django just created  (based on the default app template).

-Let's add the files, and commit:
+Add the files, and commit:

 	you@dev-machine: git add .
 	you@dev-machine: git commit -m 'added polls app'

+Now we have to tell django to use this app.
+It's not enough to create the app directory, we also have to declate it in the settings file:

+	you@dev-machine: nano settings.py

+Then look for the `INSTALLED_APPS` key, and edit, so it will look like this:

+	INSTALLED_APPS = (
+    'django.contrib.admin',
+    'django.contrib.auth',
+    'django.contrib.contenttypes',
+    'django.contrib.sessions',
+    'django.contrib.messages',
+    'django.contrib.staticfiles',
+    'site_repo.home',
+    'site_repo.polls'
+    )

-Now that the basic app files are in place, we can start to code the app.
+Now that the basic app files are in place, we can start to write the app.
 Edit the app models:

 	you@dev-machine: nano polls/models.py